Recognizing and working with Church based trauma

 To finish, let me again apologise.
 I’m sorry to everyone who has suffered abuse by the those claiming to represent God.
 Religious trauma is real, it hurts and has destroyed lives.
 The Church needs to wake up and acknowledge it’s part in this and work to make it right.
 However, God is Love and he want to work with you to help you see yourself as his beloved child, powerful, worthy and beautiful.
 You may not be there yet but don’t give up on who you are.
 Not all churches are the same, if you’re in a toxic controlling or abusive church get out and seek better.

-This is why our mantra here is freedom not control, acceptance not judgement and community not isolation.
+This is why our mantra here at All Nations is freedom not control, acceptance not judgement and community not isolation.
 Love is the only mission.

 Daniel MosbyComment